Staff and Board Members

 Melissa Nelson

-Melissa Nelson stepped into the role of Interim Executive Director in October 2023 after joining The Friends of the Blue Hills as the Manager of Stewardship and Special Events in February 2023.
+Melissa joined the Friends of the Blue Hills as the Manager of Stewardship and Special Events in February 2023.
 This was a coming home of sorts, as Melissa already had a history of volunteering with the organization.
 She has deep professional experience in project management and consumer engagement that marries well with the Friends’ mission and vision.
 She grew up in Downeast Maine, spending many hours exploring the local woods, fields and shoreline just beyond her back door.
-Since 1999, she has lived just minutes from Ponkapoag, where she often takes her dog Bella on the seldom-used side trails, discovering something new with every outing.
+Since 1999, she has lived just minutes from the Ponkapoag section of the park, where she often takes her dog Bella on the seldom-used side trails, discovering something new with every outing.

 Julia Milot